Urigo/graphql-modules/docs/guides/graphql-code-generator.md

 GraphQL Modules comes with a built-in support for **[GraphQL Code Generator](https://graphql-code-generator.com)**

-To get started, add `graphql-code-generator` and necessary templates to your app:
+To get started, add `@graphql-codegen/cli` and necessary templates to your app:

-    $ yarn add graphql-code-generator graphql-codegen-typescript-common graphql-codegen-typescript-server graphql-codegen-typescript-resolvers
+    $ yarn add @graphql-codegen/cli @graphql-codegen/typescript @graphql-codegen/typescript-resolvers

 And create `schema.ts` to expose `schema` of your GraphQL Modules application.
 Note that GraphQL Modules won't load any other things such as injectors, resolvers and providers when you just try to get type definitions from your top module; because GraphQL Modules loads every part of module in a lazy way.